stelzinga/MF/Management_Framework-Appendix.md

 3. Risk
 - Actuals: dependent on the sector the Venture operates in.
-- Exceptionals: losses
+- Exceptional: occurrence of new risk

 4. Run
+- Actual: stats on produced nrs if not reported under Revenue or Cost
-- Exceptionals: the Run is expected to operate as expected.
-Only Exceptionals should be reported.
+- Exceptional: the Run is expected to operate as expected.
+Only exceptional items should be reported, typically, Incidents (can also be reported under Risk above).

 5. Change
 - Actuals: updates on progress of Projects, but focus on:
-- Exceptionals: the Projects that are ahead or behind schedule.
+- Exceptional items: Projects that are ahead or behind schedule.

 6. Intel
 - Updates: relevant ones to the Venture both from internal and external